Layr-Labs/eigensdk-rs/examples/incredible-squaring/README.md

 ```

 The Operator will first check whether it is already registered on EigenLayer.
 If not, it will attempt to register automatically.
 To enable registration, create an [OperatorRegistrationConfig] and include it in the [OperatorConfig] struct.
+For the ECDSA key, you can find the Keystore file in `examples/incredible-squaring/src/keys/ecdsa.key.json` and the password is `incredible-squaring`.

 The operator will produce invalid results often because it use `failing_response_calculator` method, which has a failure rate of 60% and returns `U256::from(42)` as the response.